Bucharest Ring

 The Bucharest Ring (Bucharestring) was a street circuit in the Romanian capital city of Bucharest and was initiated by City Challenge GmbH.

 Designed by famed track designer Hermann Tilke, the circuit was in the city centre, and has the Palace of the Parliament in its infield.

 The circuit held two FIA GT meetings in 2007 and 2008, but the 2009 event was cancelled due to financial reasons and the series never returned to the circuit.
 It was announced in September 2010 that the circuit would host a round of the Auto GP championship in July 2011, with the event being known as the Bucharest GP.
 However, this event was cancelled too.

 Lap records

-The official race lap records at the Bucharest Ring are listed as:
+The fastest official race lap records at the Bucharest Ring are listed as:

 Races hosted

 The Bucharest Ring hosted the following competitions between 2007 and 2008: